Keep it simple to prepare for preschool and kindergarten

 “They will come to you if they don’t feel they’re going to be judged or punished,” Mortensen says.

-Besides the transition points in school, changes at home can stress your young child, such as moving, marital or financial problems, says Sarah Siciliano-Hartt, child psychologist in Boca Raton.
+Besides the transition points in school, changes at home can stress your young child, such as moving, marital or financial problems, says Dr. Sarah Siciliano-Hartt, child psychologist in Boca Raton.

 Problems with friendships also can affect behavior, Siciliano-Hartt says.